What is CBD

 Not every CBD product delivers what it promises.
 Pay attention to:

-An example of high-quality suppositories are the CANNEFF® SUP – they combine CBD with hyaluronic acid, which creates a synergistic effect especially for the intimate area (moisturizing, regeneration, inflammation relief).
+An example of high-quality suppositories are the CANNEFF® SUP – they combine CBD with hyaluronic acid, which has a synergistic effect especially for the intimate area (moisturizing, regeneration, inflammation relief).

 Philip Schmiedhofer, MSc